 - Eric's Handyman Services in Mckinney, Texas: $50 for first hour of labor

 - The Sprinkler Guy, Dallas, Texas: $70 for first hour of labor

 Minimum service rate

-After the first hour, many sprinkler pros will charge in increments of their hourly fee for additional work time.
-For example, if a job takes 2.5 hours, the customer will pay for exactly that amount of time, not 3 full hours.
-Here are some examples of incremental rates:
+If you have a bigger sprinkler repair job, most sprinkler repair pros will charge in increments of the hourly fee once the minimum service charge has been met.
+For example, if a job takes two and a half hours, the customer will pay only for that amount of time, not three full hours.
+It's always wise to talk with the repair pro before work begins and get a written agreement that details costs and how you will be charged.
+Here are some examples of incremental hourly rates:

 - The Sprinkler Guy: $35 per 30 minutes after the first hour

 The extent of malfunction or damage to your sprinkler system will determine your total repair cost.
 If your teenage son accidentally ran over all the sprinkler heads with the riding lawn mower, you'll have to add the cost of new parts along with the labor.
 If a retaining wall gave out or your backyard was flooded and the sprinkler lines got buried or damaged, you'll need new parts plus have to deal with excavation.
 If you have an older irrigation system, parts may be deteriorating or no longer functioning at their prime, so removing old sprinkler lines and installing new ones will affect pricing.
 For larger sprinkler repair jobs, a reputable company will come out and give you a free estimate and explain what needs to be done, as well as any factors that may change the final cost.
 For bigger jobs, be sure to get a written contract.
 In general, the total cost of a sprinkler system repair boils down to the cost of labor and parts as well as the age of the system.
 Here are some national average costs for materials and total repair costs for common sprinkler repairs:

 - Broken broadcast head: $10-$15, depending on style